LSDnoob/baugh-wooley/README.md

 # Baugh-Wooley Multiplier
 A simple Baugh-Wooley multiplier design in Verilog.
-This was synthesized using Intel Quartus, and a report has been attached along too.
+This was synthesized using Intel Quartus, refer to the report for detailed explanation